w3c/web-advertising/success-criteria.md

-regulations have identified numerous harms from these risks, including manipulation of political elections by foreign parties, discrimination against protected classes, using content consumption activity ("behaviour") in a manner that causes a substantive life impacts to people's access to healthcare, financial resources or infliction of emotional distress, deceptive manipulation, and fraud.
+regulations have identified numerous harms from these risks, including manipulation of political elections by foreign parties, discrimination against protected classes, using content consumption activity ("behaviour") in a manner that causes a substantive life impacts on people's access to healthcare, financial resources or infliction of emotional distress, deceptive manipulation, and fraud.
 As this first example illustrates, these harms pose risks not just to the individual but also to the larger society in which people live.